nilsmehlhorn/blog/posts/angular-material-paginated-datasource/index.md

 * an optional size for the pages to fetch, defaulting to 20 items per page

-We initialize the instance property `sort` with a subject.
-By using a RxJS subject we can have the sorting change over time based on calls to the class method `sortBy(sort: Sort<T>)` which just provides our subject with the next value.
-Another subject `pageNumber` is also initialized during construction allowing us to tell our page to fetch different pages through the method `fetch(page: number)`.
+We initialize the instance property `sort` with a RxJS subject.
+By using a subject we can have the sorting change over time based on calls to the class method `sortBy(sort: Sort<T>)` which just provides our subject with the next value.
+Another subject `pageNumber` is also initialized during construction allowing us to tell our datasource to fetch different pages through the method `fetch(page: number)`.

 Our datasource will expose a stream of pages through the property `page$`.
-We construct this observable stream based on changes to the data sorting.
-The RxJS operator `startWith()` allows as to easily provide a starting value for the sorting.
+We construct this observable stream based on changes to the sorting.
+The RxJS operator `startWith()` allows us to easily provide a starting value for the sorting.

 Then, anytime the sorting changes we'll _switch_ over to the stream of page numbers by leveraging the `switchMap()` operator.
 Now, as long as